 the wage difference between the two areas (higher wages attracting workers from the other area).

-Additionally, high-salary industries to be male-dominated.
+Additionally, high-salary industries are assumed to be male-dominated (Blau and Kahn, 2017).
 This results in a tendency for female workers to be concentrated in lower-salary industries, even when other factors are equal.
 This threefold division of the labour force, albeit simplified, facilitates an intersectional analysis of social discrimination in relation to various shocks and policies.

-[.3] Ecological block
+[5.3] Ecological Block

-The model includes a set of ecological equations that resemble those utilised in recent literature on ecological Stock-Flow-Consistent (SFC) models (see Dafermos et al., 2017, 2018).
+The model includes a set of ecological equations that resemble those utilised in recent literature on ecological Stock-Flow-Consistent (SFC) models (see Dafermos et al., 2017, 2018; equations A.11 and A.12 in the appendix, 82-104).
 Firstly, waste is generated in each industry during the production process.
 In the baseline scenario, traditional waste management is among the industries considered.
-However, when circular economy policies are implemented (as detailed in section ), a recycling-reuse-repair industry is introduced.
+However, when circular economy policies are implemented (as detailed in section 6), a recycling-reuse-repair industry is introduced as a one-off process innovation by changing the input-output coefficients accordingly (see appendix A.13).

 Secondly, another undesirable output of production is industrial CO2 emissions.
 These emissions are contingent upon the quantity of non-renewable energy utilised.
 In turn, this non-renewable energy use is a direct linear function of the industry-specific energy-intensity coefficient, the industry’s specific percentage of non-renewable energy, and a uniform CO2 intensity coefficient of non-renewable energy.